This post may contain affiliate links. Please read my Disclosure for more info.

 O – Oats

-Oats (Avena sativa) are not only perfect for creating creamy smoothies, they also add a nutritional boost and are an excellent source of soluble fibre.
+Oats (Avena sativa) are not only perfect for creating creamy smoothies, but they also add a nutritional boost and are an excellent source of soluble fibre.

 Rich in avenanthramides – potent antioxidants with anti-inflammatory properties – oats also help to lower blood pressure and are known to be protective known against heart disease.